theprimarybrain/theprimarybrain.github.io/_posts/2022-02-14-Spring-Fine-Motor-Activities.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 Spring is in the air, and it’s a perfect time to practice fine motor skills with your students!
 Fine motor skills are so important since they strengthen finger control and muscles in the hands, develop hand-eye coordination, and help students learn how to manipulate objects.
 These skills lead to student mastery of gripping a pencil, holding scissors, and manipulating small objects confidently.
 Our students need time to practice fine motor skills in lots of different ways throughout the day.

-In this blog post, I hope you find some fun ideas that will engage your students and help them develop fine motor skills using items you likely have on hand!
+Here are 5 ways you can start incorporating fine motor skills into your day using items you likely have on hand!

 ![SpringFineMotor]({{ site.github.url }}/assets/img/Fine-Motor-Spring-Flower-Beads.jpg)